Steve0ro/steve0ro.github.io/pages/AboutMe/about.md

 I’m not just about solving today’s cybersecurity challenges – I’m passionate about staying ahead of emerging threats and sharing knowledge with others.
 Whether it's mentoring teams, creating custom security tools, or writing whitepapers on advanced techniques, I aim to contribute to the security community in meaningful ways.

-When I’m not diving into cybersecurity, you might find me outside with my kids and wife, repairing my house, or contributing to open-source projects.
+When I’m not diving into cybersecurity, you might find me outside with my wife and kids, repairing my house, or contributing to open-source projects.
 Let’s connect!